Innovations for COVID-19 and Beyond: How Healthcare Workers Have Revolutionized the Healthcare Industry During a Pandemic.

 Returning to Basics

-Extreme situations often bring people back to basics and that foundation serves as a platform for innovation.
+Extreme situations often bring people back to basics, and that foundation serves as a platform for innovation.
 At the start of the pandemic, with so little known about COVID-19, healthcare workers circled back to the tried-and-tested measures they knew stopped diseases from spreading.
-At hospitals and clinics across the country, staff meetings included regular reminders of best practices for using PPE and hand-washing techniques.
+Staff meetings included regular reminders of best practices for using PPE and hand-washing techniques at hospitals and clinics across the country.

-Healthcare works have utilized social media and other media outlets to educate the public about the virus and how to prevent spreading it.
-Directly sharing information through these types of channels will influence how healthcare providers interact with the general public for years to come.
+Healthcare works have utilized social media and other media outlets to educate the public about the virus and prevent it.
+Directly sharing information through these channels will influence how healthcare providers interact with the general public for years to come.

 From adapting to virtual visits to educating the public via social media, the COVID-19 pandemic has forced healthcare workers to rethink how they do their jobs.
 The crisis has highlighted the importance of flexibility and having a contingency plan.
 Moving forward, the innovations made during the COVID-19 pandemic will affect the healthcare industry for the foreseeable future.

 - 3 Considerations Before Starting a Career in Healthcare - 07/06/2021